Normex/PDF-Derivation/README.md

 ## GUI application

 We utilise chromium to show result html alongside with original pdf.
 The use of the gui app is pretty straightforward.

-Just open pdf file and check html tag for result.
-HTML file is stored in application subfolder
+run PDFDerivation_app.exe application.
+From menu open pdf file and check html tab for result.
+HTML file is stored in application subfolder.

 # Sample files